Skip to main content

 ));

 The common way to send file(s) in the body of a request is to upload them as form fields with multipart/form-data encoding.
-You can achieve that with Playwright API like this:
+Use FormData to construct request body and pass it to the request as multipart parameter:

 // Pass file path to the form data constructor: